ALC is a true non profit! Our officers are among the top volunteers and donors to ALC.

-JENNIFER FIELDER, MT - CEO
+JENNIFER FIELDER, MT - Chief Executive Officer (Acting/Volunteer)

-DOUG HEATON, UT - Chairman of the Board
+ALAN GARDNER, UT - Chairman of the Board

 Alan earned a Bachelor of Science degree in Animal Science from Brigham Young University.
 He has served as president of the Washington County Cattlemen’s Association, the Dixie Jr. Livestock Show and the Washington County Diabetes Association.
 He is also active in his church, serving in leadership roles.

 Alan honorably served for 20 years as a Washington County, Utah Commissioner before retiring in 2017.
 During this time he was active in the Utah Association of Counties (UAC), and chosen as one of the outstanding elected officials in Utah.
 Alan also served on the National Association of Counties (NACo) Public Land Steering Committee and Chaired the Public Lands Management Sub Committee for eight years.

 Alan is past President of the Western Interstate Region (WIR) which is comprised of the Western fifteen states in NACo, and received its Dale Soward’s Award for his service to public lands.
 Alan is dedicated to more responsible management of public lands through the transfer of public lands to state control, and continues to work hard on this important issue.

 MARTI HALVERSON, WY - Immediate Past Chairman of the Board

 Marti retired from the medical durable goods industry and ran for a seat in the Wyoming State House of Representatives in 2012.
 Known for integrity, enthusiasm, hard work, and straight-forwardness Marti served honorably until 2019 and then moved on to work full time within Wyoming's liberty movement.